EmNudge/logpipe/README.md

 This allows us the following interesting features:
 - **Logpipe** will syntax highlight logs that previously had no syntax highlighting.
 - It will automatically apply tags to logs for you to search over.
-- It will attempt to group logs together that seem related (based on indentation or language grammar)
+- It will attempt to group logs that seem related (based on indentation or language grammar)

 It also allows us to live-filter logs while retaining the log state - something already present in most log inspection tools.